Subject Knowledge Enhancement courses (SKEs)

 Modern Languages: French

-The Modern Languages: French SKE is designed for those applicants who need to develop their knowledge of French in order to be eligible for a Modern Languages PGCE.
+The course is designed for those applicants who need to develop their knowledge of French in order to be eligible for a Modern Languages PGCE.
 For example, you may have limited or no knowledge of French but are fluent in German or Spanish.
-This is a three month full-time taught SKE course and includes a study visit to France.
-A bursary of £200 per week is paid for this SKE.

 Science: Chemistry or Physics